Distinguished categories and the Zilber-Pink conjecture: Zilber-Pink and extensions of algebraically closed fields

 Let now $W \subset V$ be an optimal subvariety for $V$ in $X$ whose defect is at most $d$.
-If $W \cap V_0 = \emptyset$, then $W$ is optimal for a component of $V \backslash V_0$ and we are done by induction on $m$.
-Otherwise we can apply Lemma \ref{lem:imageisoptimal}(1) to deduce that the closure $W'$ of $\phi(W)$ is optimal for $V'$ in $Y$ and the defect of $W'$ is at most $d$.
+If $W \cap V_0 = \emptyset$, then $W$ is optimal for a component of $V \backslash V_0$ and we are done by the inductive hypothesis.
+Otherwise, we can apply Lemma \ref{lem:imageisoptimal}(1) to deduce that the closure $W'$ of $\phi(W)$ is optimal for $V'$ in $Y$ and the defect of $W'$ is at most $d$.
 It follows from $\ZP(Y,m,d)$ that there are at most finitely many possibilities for $W'$ and hence for $W$, which is an irreducible component of $\phi^{-1}(W')$. \end{proof}

+If the distinguished morphism in Lemma \ref{lem:zilberpinkfiniteembedding} is also assumed to be surjective, then one can obtain an equivalence instead of just an implication.

 \begin{lem} Let $m$ and $d$ be non-negative integers.
 Let $K$ be an algebraically closed field and let $\mathfrak{C}$ be a distinguished category over $K$.
 Let $\phi: X \to Y$ be a surjective distinguished morphism with finite fibers.
 Then $\ZP(X,m,d) \Leftrightarrow \ZP(Y,m,d)$. \end{lem}